The Prettiest Lake in Every State

 Pennsylvania: Lake Jean

 In Northeast Pennsylvania, west of Scranton, lies Lake Jean.
-The 245-acre lake is gorgeous in itself, but what really puts Lake Jean over the top is that it’s encompassed in Ricketts Glen State Park.
-Picture old-growth timber, bright blooming mountain laurel, and beautiful blue water.
+The 245-acre lake is gorgeous in itself, but what really puts Lake Jean over the top is that it’s encompassed by Ricketts Glen State Park.
+Picture old-growth timber, bright blooming mountain laurel and beautiful blue water.
 The state park even includes waterfalls pretty enough to get a National Natural Landmark designation at Glens Natural Area; you can hike to them on the Falls Trail System.
 Lake Jean is also great for trout fishing and swimming.

 Great salt pond - Block Island, RI